-WordPress And Social Media Marketing
+WordPress And Social Media – An Ideal Marketing Platform

-Let’s take a look at some of the reasons why WordPress provides an ideal platform for marketing your business on social media.
+Let’s take a look at some of the reasons why WordPress makes an ideal platform to market your business on social media.

-Promote Your Services And Products To An Audience Of Buyers On Social Media With WordPress
+Promote Your Products And Services To The Right Audience On Your Social Media Networks With WordPress

 WordPress includes built-in social features, like commenting and discussions.
-A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, YouTube and many others.
+A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, Pinterest and many others.

-For example, there are plugins that can add social sharing buttons, forums, add images from Instagram, Twitter cards, Facebook feeds, testimonials, surveys, polls … even optimize your article titles and descriptions for various social networks.
+For example, there are plugins that can add social sharing buttons, forums, add images from Instagram, Twitter cards, Facebook feeds, testimonials, surveys, polls … even optimize your article titles and descriptions for social networks.

 BuddyPress

-WP Symposium
+WP Symposium Pro

 (WPSymposium WordPress social networking plugin)